wileycousins-edu/intro_to_circuits/README.md

     * What is git?
 Git is what makes GitHub great.
 [Learn how to set it up here](https://help.github.com/articles/set-up-git)

 ### feedback
-While using this repository, if you find something confusing, contridictory, incorrect, or otherwise questionable, click on that button to the right labeled "Issues" and open up an issue.
+While using this repository, if you find something confusing, contridictory, incorrect, or otherwise questionable, click [here or on the "Issues" button](https://github.com/wileycousins-edu/intro_to_circuits/issues) and open up an issue.
 Your feedback is helpful and much appreciated, and if it's all collected here, it's a nice to-do list for me to fix things.

 ## recommended software